NicoStoll/SoftwareArchitecture/Exams/Exam - Wanner.md

 # Exercise 4 (12 Points)

-## Name and briefly describe the most important 6 t
+## Name and briefly describe the most important 6 tasks of a Software Architect according to iSAQB

+# Exercise 5 (14 Points)

+## a) What is the 'System Context' and what are the sources that contribute to the influencing factors?

+## b) What is Conways Law?
+Also give an example for it.

+## c) Draw a sketch of the Quality model from ISO 25010 with at least 3 quality characteristics (first level) and quality attributes (second level)